-"To permit the Faculties of the several components of Drew University to participate in the maintenance of professional standards, each component has a faculty committee charged to review with the Dean the credentials and accomplishments of each faculty member to be considered for reappointment, promotion, or tenure. ...
+"To permit the Faculties of the several components of Drew University to participate in the maintenance of professional standards, each component shall have a faculty committee charged to review with the Dean, in consultation with departmental or division chairs, the credentials and accomplishments of each faculty member to be considered for reappointment, promotion, or tenure. ...
 The members of the University Library professional staff, as members of the University Faculty, are regarded as one of the components of Drew University for these purposes.
 The Director of the University Library will function as a dean in these matters and all others having to do with faculty status."

-Note: the University Bylaws have not been amended to change in status of library director to dean (2009)
+Note: The University Bylaws have not been amended the change in title of Library Director to University Librarian (2019).